 Use PPC to see what converts

-Google Adwords gives you insight into which keywords people are typing in, and what percentage of them are converting.
+Google Ads gives you insight into which keywords people are typing in, and what percentage of them are converting.
 This data, which you don’t get in Analytics, can be really useful for identifying both the long-tail and short-tail terms that offer ROI.

 In this respect, paid search makes a fantastic testing ground for organic search, as it allows you to experiment with different avenues without committing to them long-term.
 For example, if one vertical converts particularly well on paid, you’ll know it’s worth pushing your rankings up organically (and conversely, you’ll learn what isn’t worth pursuing).